Michaprog/dai-lab-smtp/README.md

 This project is composed by 2 directories:
 - ***files*** : contains 2 files in .txt.

-    -> victims.txt : contains the list of emails.
+    -> victims.txt : contains the list of emails.\
-    -> messages.txt : contains the list of prank messages composed by a header and a body.
+    -> messages.txt : contains the list of prank messages composed by a header and a body.<br>
     *The user is free to add as much emails adress or prank messages as he wants and change them.*

-- ***main*** : contains 4 java files that handle the SMTP client -> Main : execute the main program
+- ***main*** : contains 4 java files that handle the SMTP client\
+    -> Main : execute the main program\
-    -> LoadFiles : will load the .txt files and form groups -> runSMTP : run the SMTP client
+    -> LoadFiles : will load the .txt files and form groups\
+    -> runSMTP : run the SMTP client\
     -> Message : Message class for the structure

 Instructions for setting up the Mock SMTP Server: